Tulum Mexico: Travel Guide and Tips for 2023

 In the Temple of the Frescoes, some paintings of fabulous beings suppose that the Mayan artists had a great imagination or did the works under the effects of some hallucinogen.

-Tour Tulum National Park
+2. Tour the Tulum National Park

 The archaeological site of Tulum is located within this national park, which also includes a long strip of beaches, forests, wildlife reserves, and many other attractions.